 Take a look at a few examples to see what this difference looks like in real terms:

 'Functional' and 'non functional' are broad approaches to testing software.
-For each, there are several different types of tests you can carry out.
+Foreach, there are several different types of tests you can carry out.
 Examples of functional tests include:

 Unit tests

-Unit tests evaluate whether a particular section of code is executing the action
+Unit tests evaluate whether a particular section of code is executing the action it's supposed to.
+Performed frequently across the software testing lifecycle, they give a quick pass/fail response.

 Integration tests

-group, to make sure that different parts of your app can work together without
+During integration testing, you test multiple components of your software as a group, to make sure that different parts of your app can work together without causing issues.

 Smoke tests

-sure key functions work - you might smoke test a login process before continuing
+Smoke tests are preliminary tests performed early in the testing process to make sure key functions work - you might smoke test a login process before continuing with further testing.

 End to end tests

-functionality of your product from a user perspective, helping you validate your
+Performed once the initial development phase has been completed, end to end tests involve testing the functionality of your product from a user perspective, helping you validate your application and its dependencies across entire user journeys.

 Common non functional tests include: